 - Cinnamyl alcohol

 Fragrances can be inhaled or come in direct contact with the cat’s skin.
-For example, if you wash your floor with a fragranced floor cleaner and your cat goes to lay on the floor, it will come into contact with the substance.
+For example, if you wash your floor with a fragranced floor cleaner and your cat lays on the floor, it will come into contact with the substance.

 Inhaling the fragrance may cause a runny nose, wheezing, and lethargy.
 If the fragrance comes into contact with the cat’s skin, this may cause scratching/itching, redness, bumpy skin, and swelling.